 - To initiate the process, complainants and/or observers should complete the online form.
 A unique tracking number is generated for each submission.
 Those who wish to exchange communications/files directly with advocates after submitting their grievance may choose to create a non-Marquette email specifically for this purpose.
 Do not use your name or other identifiable information in your e-mail address.
 For example: email@example.com.

 - Advocates (Dr. Jennifer Talley, Director of Educational Development and Assessment, and/or Dr. David Mapes, Director of the Advanced Care Clinic) are alerted immediately upon submission of the form.

-- All claims are reported to and tracked on the Marquette University Student Complaints SharePoint.
+- All claims are tracked on the Marquette University Student Complaints SharePoint and the MUSoD SharePoint.

 - To retain transparency, the MUSoD community will be updated periodically with the number of grievances resolved through the School’s nonacademic grievance process.

 - Complainants who wish to file a grievance directly with Marquette University may follow the Marquette University Nonacademic Grievance Procedure.

 What happens After my Grievance is Submitted?